ChrisZie/HugoSymphony/content/service/marketing/_index.md

     textfront: How Many Organizations Rely Mainly On Social Media To Recruit Volunteers and Staff?
     bgimagefront: https://cdn.pixabay.com/photo/2014/10/09/23/36/mountains-482689_1280.jpg
     titleback: 84% Use It Only
     textback: Endless resources await!
 Social Media has changed so many of the rules that tourism and businesses are driven by, especially when it comes to finding the best and most passionate people to join your team as volunteers and staff.<br><br>We have both recruited and have been recruited on Social Media.
-This has helped us understand extremely well the techniques, benefits, and common mistakes most recruiters make.
+We understand extremely well the techniques, benefits, and common mistakes most recruiters make.
 Using that knowledge, we provide step-by-step guides to recruit the very best resources.
     bgimageback: https://cdn.pixabay.com/photo/2014/08/27/12/58/penguins-429128_1280.jpg

   - titlefront: converting
     textfront: How Many Instagram Users Take Action After Being Inspired By A Single Excellent Post?
     bgimagefront: https://cdn.pixabay.com/photo/2015/12/08/00/54/glacier-1082163_1280.jpg
     titleback: 75% Of Users
     textback: Speak straight to their hearts!
 Once inspired, Social Media users will either go to your website, engage you in conversation, search for more information, or recommend you and your post to their friends and family.<br><br>We understand the complex algorithms that the different Social Media platforms use to increase the visibility of the best posts.
-We show you how to use our techniques to make sure your post is seen by the most number of people and results in the highest conversion of readers to followers.
+We show you how to make sure your post is seen by the most number of people and results in the highest conversion of readers to followers.
     bgimageback: https://cdn.pixabay.com/photo/2017/01/01/20/09/killer-whales-1945411_1280.jpg

 process: